aminzabardast/aminzabardast/README.md

 I have a master's degree in informatics and with a decade of experience as a Software Developer, I'm all about crafting top-notch software that stands the test of time.
 I'm super passionate about Software Engineering, Software Architecture, and ensuring software is not just functional, but fabulous! 💻
-My journey includes diving deep into data science 📊 and geeking out over data-centric AI 🤓.
-I'm also a Linux enthusiast 🐧 who loves customizing Linux-based OSs and dabbling in DevOps by self-hosting various services.
+My journey includes diving deep into data science 📊 and geeking out over AI. 🤓 I'm also a Linux enthusiast 🐧 who loves customizing Linux-based OSs and dabbling in DevOps by self-hosting various services.
 As a productivity geek 📈, I'm all about automating those mundane tasks to free up time for the good stuff! ⚙️ When I'm not knee-deep in code, you'll catch me gaming 🎮, snapping photos 📸, getting lost in Sci-Fi books 📚, analyzing scientific papers 📄, or making a splash in the pool! 🏊‍♂️